ZinnunMalikov/Sleep-Deprivation-Ancillary/index.md

 ![img11](https://user-images.githubusercontent.com/97144011/168633775-a5b4d147-e187-4112-bca7-3b793c0ff665.png)
 - Since there is no leftover pattern in the residual plot and the residuals are randomly scattered around the residual line, a linear model between actual sleep time and x = sleep proportion is appropriate.

+# 5. Conclusion
+- Overall, it is evident that sleep deprivation is a prevalent issue in the United States.
+With the data showing that lower sleep quality scores are associated with shorter sleep times, action must be taken to combat this issue.
+Fortunately, the reducing exposure to external light can potential improve sleep quality, as the data analysis found an association between external light exposure (1-5) and sleep quality (1-5).